jimmckay/Xcode-Templates-for-Xojo/README.md

 **Usage:**

-Create an Xcode project with the same name as your Xojo project.
+Create an Xcode project using the **Xojo App** template with the same name as your Xojo project.
 ***BE CAREFUL NOT TO OVERWRITE THE Xojo PROJECT!***

 After creating your Xcode project, move everything in the Xcode project folder to your Xojo project folder.